unjs/website/content/design-kit.md

 ## Typography

-UnJS use the [Nunito](https://fonts.google.com/specimen/Nunito) font for it's rounded and friendly look.
-This reminds us the ambition of unifying the JavaScript ecosystem around a common vision and the agnostic nature of UnJS.
+UnJS uses the [Nunito](https://fonts.google.com/specimen/Nunito) font for its rounded and friendly look.
+This reminds us of the ambition of unifying the JavaScript ecosystem around a common vision and the agnostic nature of UnJS.
-#content

 ::design-kit-typography{.not-prose .mt-8}